Robert Goldsborough: Early life

 Robert Goldsborough was the son of Elizabeth (née Ennalls) and Charles Goldsborough. and was born on the family estate (Horns Point) at Cambridge in Dorchester County, Province of Maryland on December 3, 1733.
 His father owned over 10,000 acres (40 km^{2}) of land, and became a member of the Governor's Council in 1760.
 As a young man Robert travelled to London to study law at the Middle Temple and graduated in December 1752, where he was admitted to the bar in February 1757.
 He remained there practicing law as a Barrister until 1759 when he returned to America.
 He attended the Philadelphia College (now the University of Pennsylvania), and graduated in 1760 before resuming the practice of law in Cambridge, Maryland.

 Personal life

 Goldsborough married Sarah Yerbury on March 27, 1755, in England.
-He had eleven children: Charles, Charles, John, Robert, William, Richard, Howes, Rebecca, Sarah, Elizabeth and Rachel.
-His son, Robert Henry Goldsborough, would also become a senator in Maryland.
+He had eleven children: Charles, Rebecca, Sarah, Elizabeth, Charles, William, John, Robert, Richard, Rachel, John, and Howes.